finnsson/text-json-qq/README.markdown

 * you got no space in `[$jsonQQ|` and
 * no additional code after `|]`.

-The quasiquatation can only bind to variables like
+The quasiquatation can also bind to variables like

     myCode = [$jsonQQ | {age: <<age>>, name: <<name>>} |]
      where age = 34 :: Integer